ElJayRight/old-notes/06 - Random Shit/A quest to make a good bad usb.md

 This should be the same as the first batch script but instead writes file to start directory.

-For some reason it doesn't seem like you can pass Out-File into a script form a batch script :(
+For some reason it doesn't seem like you can pass Out-File into a script from a batch script :(

 I wrote a quick vbs script that writes the file.
 ```vb